 #4 Canopy Walk

-The Canopy Walk of El Nido is the small and easy version of the big Taraw Cliff hike, which we present in the next point.
+The Canopy Walk of El Nido is the small and easy version of the big Taraw Cliff hike, which we present you below.
+The canopy walk is definitely one of the best things to do in El Nido, so you should not miss it.
 You hike here in about 10-20 minutes to a height of about 75 meters and have a great view of the city and the sea.
 This little hike is not really strenuous, except for the heat, and can be done by almost everyone (even not sporty people).
 The whole path is well secured, you wear a helmet and a device to secure yourself on a suspension bridge by rope.

 This is also really necessary, because the bridge sways and wobbles all the time when you walk across it.
 The real highlight are the lookouts at the top of the mountain and the various nets that have been placed up there.
 Your guide, who accompanies you the whole time, also takes a lot of pictures of you the whole time and takes pictures of you in all possible positions.
 But don’t forget to enjoy the view as well.